ChrisDeam53/Fault_Detection/README.md

 # Additional Notes:

 Start Guide:
-NOTE: GTest in CMake causes some issues when attempting to build the program with "cmake .." and "make" You may be required to comment out any/all GTest CMake entries to allow for the build to compile.
+NOTE: GTest in CMake causes some issues when attempting to build the program with ``cmake ..`` and ``make`` You may be required to comment out any/all GTest CMake entries to allow for the build to compile.

 Whilst in ``Fault_Detection/PolkSystem``:

-./createBuildFiles.sh - Runs the Polk script in DEBUG mode.
+``./createBuildFiles.sh`` - Runs the Polk script in DEBUG mode.
 Found in the /build directory.
-Click "Build" -> Cog Icon at the bottom of VSCode screen to build the project if necessary Click "Debug" -> At the bottom of VSCode screen to debug the project if necessary.
+Click ``Build`` -> Cog Icon at the bottom of VSCode screen to build the project if necessary Click ``Debug`` -> At the bottom of VSCode screen to debug the project if necessary.

-./runUnitTests.sh - Runs the UnitTests script found in the /build directory if necessary.
+``./runUnitTests.sh`` - Runs the UnitTests script found in the /build directory if necessary.